yofreOrmaza/DeltaNvim/README.md

 - **Add [PackerNvim](https://github.com/wbthomason/packer.nvim?tab=readme-ov-file#quickstart) package manager** from Windows Powershell
 - In the windows terminal **enter neovim** using ```nvim```
 - To start the **installation of DeltaNvim packages**, type from neovim ```:PackerInstall```
+- **Recommended font:** In the fonts folder there is a set of JetBrains fonts, from File Explorer select all fonts and right click on install.
+Then from the windows console configuration (powershell or cmd) go to the Profiles section and select Defaults, then select Appearance, and in the Font face box select a JetBrains font (**JetBrainsMono Nerd Font Mono** as a personal recommendation) **This font allows the display of icons for both folders and file type, and also for special characters** that aesthetically improve the visualization of the code.
+And finally click on save.